HerrSchwarz/status4spring/README.md

 ## What you get

-You will get one page with different information:
+You will get pages with different information:

 - Status page
     -  with some information about your system incl. version of your project